linuxboot/linuxboot.org/content/page/faq.md

 kernel.
 System Management Mode can be integrated as [well](https://www.youtube.com/watch?v=6GEaw4msq6g).
 ACPI table generation is currently not supported and should be done by the firmware instead.

+### NERF, LinuxBoot, HEADS?
+What's what?

+ * *LinuxBoot* is the project that replaces specific firmware functionality with a Linux kernel.
+LinuxBoot is agnostic to what initramfs is used with the kernel.
+ * *NERF* is LinuxBoot with [https://github.com/u-root/u-root](u-root) as the initramfs. u-root contains boot policy tools in Go (e.g. PXE booting, booting via GRUB config) among standard busybox like utilities rewritten in Go.
+ * *HEADS* is a secure runtime that can be used as the initramfs for LinuxBoot.
+Take a look at the [https://github.com/osresearch/heads/tree/nerf](NERF branch of HEADS).
+See (http://osresearch.net/)[osresearch.net] for more documentation on HEADS.